samphibian/knot-generation-and-analysis/README.md

 5) Output the percentage of each knot created

 TODO:
-- parse homfly output
-- compute percentage of each not created
 - clean up generateNotation in func.cpp
 - change checkSameLine in func.cpp to be KnotVertex rather than knotNot based
 - change checkIfV in func.cpp to be KnotVertex rather than knotNot based